ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The terms "Claim" and "Statement" are used throughout this document, where Claim is consistent with the usage in {{-draft-ietf-rats-eat}} and {{RFC7523}}, and Statement is reserved for any arbitrary bytes, possibly identified with a media type, about which the Claims are made.

-The term "Subject" provides an identifier of the Issuer's choosing to refer to a given Artifact, and ensures that all associated statements can be attributed to the identifier chosen by the Issuer.
+The term "Subject" provides an identifier of the Issuer's choosing to refer to a given Artifact, and ensures that all associated Statements can be attributed to the identifier chosen by the Issuer.

 In simpler language, a SCITT Statement could be some vendor-specific software bill of materials (SBOM), results from a model checker, static analyzer, or RATS Evidence about the authenticity of an SBOM creation process, where the Issuer identifies themselves using the `iss` Claim, and the specific software that was analyzed as the subject using the `sub` Claim.